Heat kernel estimates on manifolds with ends with mixed boundary condition: Local and global harmonic functions

 \item The boundary elliptic Harnack inequality holds uniformly in an open subset $U$ of $\Omega$ if there is a constant $H_U$ such that for all $ (x,r)\in \partial \Omega \times (0,\infty)$ such that $B(x,2r)\subset U$ and any two positive harmonic functions $u,v$ in $B(x,2r)$ vanishing along $\partial \Omega,$

 \end{itemize} \end{defin}

-\begin{rem} The validity of a boundary elliptic Harnack inequality depends on the nature of the boundary $\partial \Omega$.
+\begin{rem} Whether a boundary elliptic Harnack inequality holds or not depends on the nature of the boundary $\partial \Omega$.
 Under assumption (*), the boundary elliptic Harnack inequality always holds locally on $\Omega$ and, for each $r_0>0$, up to scale $r_0$ on any compact subset $K$ of $\partial \Omega$. \end{rem}